-Provides the flight and ground training necessary to add the Instrument Flight Instructor Rating to a Flight Instructor Certificate (CFI).
-Includes approximately 3 hours of flight time and 5 hours of time in a Flight Training Device (FTD) .
+This course provides the flight and ground training necessary to add the Flight Instructor Instrument Rating to a Flight Instructor Certificate (CFI).
+Includes approximately 3 hours of flight time and 5 hours of time in an Aviation Training Device (ATD) .
 Lab 3.
-Prerequisite or Corequisite: Flight Instructor Certificate (CFI) in Single Engine Land airplane.
+Prerequisites or Corequisites: AERF 4601 or AERF 4632, and Flight Instructor Certificate.

 | AERO 2112 Aerodynamics For Pilots |